ruyabozcan/ruyabozcan/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on :  JTL Shop Video Plugin for my internship project.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning : HTML, CSS, JavaScript, Java, Python, and Object Oriented Programming.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on : Exciting open-source projects and initiatives that need contributions.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with : Anything related to my ongoing projects or learning journey.
-- 💬 Ask me about ...
+- 💬 Ask me about : Anything tech-related, programming languages, projects, or coding in general.
-- 📫 How to reach me: ...
+- 📫 How to reach me : You can reach me via email at ruyabozcan@gmail.com or find me on LinkedIn.
-- 😄 Pronouns: ...
+- 😄 Pronouns : Feel free to refer to me using she/her pronouns.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact : I love exploring new hiking trails whenever I get a chance!
 -->